create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 - *name* field is not included if this instance is a USE node, in order to avoid potential mismatches.

-### SFString [in, out] **name** ""

-Unique name attribute must be defined so that HAnimHumanoid node can be identified at run time for animation purposes.

-#### Warning

-- Name is not included if this instance is a USE node.

 ### SFString [in, out] **version** ""

 HAnimHumanoid version, where standardized ISO 19774 value is 2.0.